s-nicholson/s-nicholson/content/skills.md

 - `docker`: Spent a fair bit of time using docker over my recent projects as it seems to be the natural way to package applications.
 - `kubernetes`: Not a massive amount of time with this one, but enough to get to grips with the basics - I've enjoyed working with it for the most part, I've found ECS easier in the past but k8s does give you a standard to work with which isn't nothing.
 - `liquibase` I've used this a few times for managing schema migrations and I think it's incredibly useful if used correctly.
+- Version control: familiar with version control, mostly `git` but also some prior experience with `svn` (for my sins).

 ### Databases